nadeemlab/SPT/plugin/graph_processing/cg-gnn/README.md

-# spt-cg-gnn
+# smprofiler-cg-gnn

-This builds the cg-gnn SPT plugin as a Docker image.
+This builds the cg-gnn SMProfiler plugin as a Docker image.